npa02012/kaggle_walmart_sales/README.md

+See my [Kaggle Discussion](https://www.kaggle.com/c/m5-forecasting-accuracy/discussion/163092) post which provides some more technical insights into my methodology.

 ### M5 Forecasting - Accuracy Solution

 This is a top 4% (221st of 5500) solution to the [M5 Forecasting competition](https://www.kaggle.com/c/m5-forecasting-accuracy) hosted by kaggle.